Portuguese UN troops suspected in African smuggling scheme | Law-Order

 The Portuguese force commander on that mission was told in December 2019 about the possible involvement of Portuguese soldiers in diamond trafficking, the statement said, without providing further details of the tip-off.

 Police said in a statement that more than 300 officers took part in the operation targeting “a criminal network, with international links.”
-Police conducted searches of 100 sites, mostly homes, and served 10 arrest warrants, the statement said without elaborating.
+Police conducted searches of 100 sites, mostly homes, and acted on 10 arrest warrants, the statement said without elaborating.

-The military has stepped up checks and inspections of military flights from Central African Republic.
+Following the tip-off, the military stepped up checks and inspections of military flights from Central African Republic, according to officials.

+Portuguese Defence Minister João Gomes Cravinho said he informed U.N. officials about the tip-off when it was received and told them the case was being handled by the Portuguese judiciary.

+The tip-off related to two Portuguese soldiers who were no longer in the Central African Republic, Gomes Cravinho told national news agency Lusa, in an interview published by Diario de Noticias.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)